holgerbrandl/kalasim/docs/userguide/docs/animation/lunar_mining.md

 As shown in the figure, it turns out, that with >=5 ice harvestering robots, the risk of water supply depletion at the base station is within an acceptable range.

-We have just analyzed a the lunar mining model using controlled randomization, and have performed a basic capacity analysis.
+We have just analyzed our lunar mining model using controlled randomization, and have performed a basic capacity analysis.

 ## Exercise: Maintenance Module